 Why does ice crystals develop?

 All this, and much more, we will answer on this page.
-We are often receiving questions about ice cream production through our email, in the store and on social media.
-This page will continiously be updated with questions and answers about ice cream related topics.
+We are often receiving questions about ice cream production through our e-mail, in the store, and on social media.
+This page will continuously be updated with questions and answers about ice cream related topics.

 Q: I have bought your ice cream book and is now looking for "sucrose".
 Where do I find this ingredient?